Deputy Director and Chief Operating Officer

 Nathan Samoriski joined the Arizona Historical Society in August 2019.
 He oversees the three-dimensional collections at the Arizona Heritage Center at Papago Park.
 He attended Stonehill College in Massachusetts, graduating with a Bachelor of Arts in history and a minor in German, and gained experience working with unique museum collections at Old Sturbridge Village in Sturbridge, MA, and at The Chesapeake Bay Maritime Museum in St. Michaels, MD.
 Nate recently graduated with a Master of Arts in History Museum Studies from the Cooperstown graduate program, State University of New York at Oneonta, where he learned the most current philosophy and practices on caring for, and using museum collections.
 He is excited to bring the collections at the Arizona Historical Society to life.

 Sacha Siskonen manages day-to-day operations at the Pioneer Museum in Flagstaff, Arizona.
-Sacha previously directed the educational programs for students and adults at the Pioneer Museum in Flagstaff, Arizona.
+Sacha previously directed the educational programs for students and adults at the Pioneer Museum.
 She holds a Master’s degree in Creative Writing from Northern Arizona University and another in English from the University of Illinois-Chicago where she taught literature, creative writing, and composition classes for several years.
 Sacha’s love of museums began in college when she studied ekphrastic writing, frequently visiting museums to be inspired by art and history.
 She has published short stories and poetry in various literary journals, now using her writing skills to help compose and edit exhibition text in the museums.
 Her research interests include labor history, immigration history, and suffrage.
 When not at work, she takes improv classes, and is a voracious reader.